MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

 - OUT: output to switch digital output on and off.
 Can be connected to a relay for example.

 METHOD(S)
-- InitMQTT: enables MQTT events on the FB: sets the topic to publish to, sets the topic to subscribe to, registers to the callbackcollector and sets the pointer to the `MQTTPublishQueue`.
+- InitMQTT: enables MQTT events on the FB: sets the MQTT publish topic & subscribe topic, registers to the callbackcollector and sets the pointer to the `MQTTPublishQueue`.
 - PublishRecived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.

 ### __MQTT Event Behaviour__